 HPV infection of the airway can cause multiple, wartlike growths around the voice box Throat The throat (pharynx) is located behind the mouth, below the nasal cavity, and above the hollow tube that leads from the throat to the stomach (esophagus) and windpipe (trachea).
 It consists... read more and/or in the windpipe (trachea).
 The growths often come back (recur) after treatment.
 Rarely, they become cancerous (malignant).

 Although laryngeal papillomas can occur at any age, they most commonly affect children aged 1 to 4 years.

 Papillomas are suspected when parents notice hoarseness, a weak cry, or other changes in the child’s voice.
-Papillomas recur often and occasionally spread into the windpipe (trachea) and lungs, blocking the airway.
-Rarely, they become cancerous (malignant).
+Older children may have trouble speaking.
+Papillomas in the windpipe can interfere with breathing.

 Laryngeal papillomas are detected using a laryngoscope to view the voice box.
 Doctors remove a piece of the papilloma for examination (biopsy) to confirm the diagnosis.

 Women who get the HPV vaccine Human Papillomavirus (HPV) Vaccine The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV that are most likely to cause the following: Cervical cancer, vaginal cancer, and vulvar cancer in... read more are less likely to become infected and thus less likely to pass HPV on to their children.